sirixdb/sirixdb.github.io/transactional-cursor-api.md

 axisStream.filter(unusedNodeKey -> new NameFilter(rtx, new QNm("a"))).forEach((unused) -> /* Do something with the transactional cursor */);
 ```

-In order to achieve much more query power you can chain several axis with the `NestedAxis`.
-The following example shows how a simple XPath query can be processed.
-However, we think it's much more convenient simply use the XPath query with our Brackit binding.
+To achieve much more query power you can chain several axes with the `NestedAxis`.
+The following example shows how we can create axes to process a simple XPath query.
+However, we think it's much more convenient to simply use the XPath query with our Brackit binding.

 ```java
 // XPath expression /p:a/b/text()